hashicorp/terraform-provider-azuread/docs/data-sources/directory_object.md

 The following API permissions are required in order to use this data source.

-When authenticated with a service principal, this data source requires either `Group.Read.All` or `Directory.Read.All`
+When authenticated with a service principal, this data source requires either `User.Read.All`, `Group.Read.All` or `Directory.Read.All`, depending on the type of object being queried.

 When authenticated with a user principal, this data source does not require any additional roles.